Building a Smart Office to Enable More Collaboration

 Our combined goal is to make sure we are learning about these systems and getting people trained up on them so they can demonstrate their full capabilities to our customer and internal teams.

-We’re fortunate as a facilities group to have talented people in the organization who throw out ideas and allow us to bring everything to the table for discussion.
+Our facilities group is fortunate to have talented people in the organization who throw out ideas and allow us to bring everything to the table for discussion.
 There are several groups within WWT, from IT Operations to the Advanced Technology Center team, who are active members of our facilities team when it comes to making decisions about what aspects to incorporate into new projects.

 Having management that is so influential and cares about these decisions has made a huge difference for us as well.
 We have great leadership at the highest levels that has always been available for us to bounce things off of, whether it’s the shape and look of the building itself to even the smallest design features.